 If you’re eating local, go where the locals go

 This is probably something you are doing whether you are in Costa Rica or visiting someplace else but the same rules would apply.
-If you see alot of locals eating at a particular place, the odds are that its a good restaurant with good (not tourist) prices.
+If you see alot of locals eating at a particular place like a soda, the odds are that its a good restaurant with good (not tourist) prices.

 If you’re eating foreign (for Costa Rica)first check out the reviews